mdwohl/bookapp/README.md

 Actual time needed to complete: 1hr

 ------
-Number and name of feature: **FEATURE 2**: Implementing a app.post route that allows user to search the Google Books API so that they can view the results their search
+# FEATURE 2: Implementing a app.post route that allows user to search the Google Books API so that they can view the results their search

 Estimate of time needed to complete: 1hrs